Canadian marathoner Malindi Elmore races during the women's marathon at the Tokyo 2020 Olympic Games.Roger Sedres photo

 A Little More About Malindi

-Getting into the Sport: Had an intense interest in running sparked by watching Joan Benoit win the first women’s Olympic marathon at Los Angeles 1984… Started running seriously in high school, circa 1996… Was especially inspired by Leah Pells and her fourth place finish in the 1500m at Atlanta 1996… … Outside Interests: Graduated from Stanford University with a Bachelor of Arts in International Relations… Earned a Masters in Environmental Design from the University of Calgary and has a Bachelor of Arts in Education from UBC Okanagan… Coaches at the Okanagan Athletics Club and the UBC Okanagan campus… Enjoys gardening, reading, skiing, camping… Odds and Ends: Husband Graham Hood is a two-time Olympian in the 1500m from Barcelona 1992 and Atlanta 1996…
+Getting into the Sport: Had an intense interest in running sparked by watching Joan Benoit win the first women’s Olympic marathon at Los Angeles 1984… Started running seriously in high school, circa 1996… Was especially inspired by Leah Pells and her fourth place finish in the 1500m at Atlanta 1996; Pells became a mentor to her in high school… Describes running as a sport that allows the mind and body time to connect and as both simple and complex… Outside Interests: Graduated from Stanford University with a Bachelor of Arts in International Relations… Earned a Masters in Environmental Design from the University of Calgary and has a Bachelor of Arts in Education from UBC Okanagan… Coaches cross-country at the UBC Okanagan campus and also has a private coaching business… Enjoys reading, skiing, camping… Odds and Ends: Husband Graham Hood is a two-time Olympian in the 1500m from Barcelona 1992 and Atlanta 1996… Favourite motto: Sport not only builds character, sport reveals character…

 Olympic Highlights